robric/wiki-contrail-controller/Static Routes.md

 `python provision_static_route.py --prefix 11.1.1.0/24 --virtual_machine_id '4cf8bc4d-21e6-4555-9fe3-eaec454e9c3e' --virtual_machine_interface_ip 10.1.1.253 --route_table_name my_route_table2 --api_server_ip 10.204.217.7 --api_server_port 8082 --oper del --user admin --password contrail123 --tenant_name admin`

 Note :
-The VM UUID can be got either from the Contrail UI (Monitor >Networking > Instances) or from the Openstack Horizon UI (Click on the Instance name in the Instances list
+The VM UUID can be obtained either from the Contrail UI (Monitor >Networking > Instances) or from the Openstack Horizon UI (Click on the Instance name in the Instances list

 # Host Routes
 Support is also added for host routes to be configured in the VM, via the classless static routes option in the DHCP server response sent to the VM.
 The routes to be sent in the DHCP response to the VM can be configured for each virtual network.